engdan77/memocast/README.md

 ## Project highlighted ⭐️

-If you wish to listen or see discussion around this project you may in interessted visiting [PythonBytes #338: Scripting iOS with Python](https://pythonbytes.fm/episodes/show/338/scripting-ios-with-python) and [Real Python - episode 160](https://realpython.com/podcasts/rpp/160/)
+If you wish to listen or see discussion around this project you may in interessted visiting [PythonBytes #338: Scripting iOS with Python](https://pythonbytes.fm/episodes/show/338/scripting-ios-with-python) *(at 18:20)* and [Real Python - episode 160](https://realpython.com/podcasts/rpp/160/) *(at 43:20)*

 ## Installation ✓